Brewing Tea in a Gaiwan

 In Chinese, Gaiwan translates to lidded bowl.
-Often just a simple porcelain lidded bowl with a few accoutrements, a Gaiwan Set ensures a minimum barrier between tea and human.
+Often simple, with a few accoutrements, a Gaiwan Set provides the least barrier between tea and human.
 The simplicity of the gaiwan is complemented by the skill and knowledge gained with such a personal experience with the tea of your choice.
 There is some practice involved, as the liquid and the gaiwan tend to be quite hot and the short and successive steepings require some artistry and technique.

 Why use a Gaiwan?

 It is the perfect way to experience the true character of many single origin teas, with each steep providing a different experience of the tea in its flavor, body and finish.

 Teas stay fragrant, sweet and retain structure when prepared well.
 Almost every type of tea can be enjoyed this way - oolongs, pu-erhs, green tea (Chinese not Japanese), white tea and black tea.

 While any tea can be prepared in this fashion, not all leaf styles perform best using this technique.
 At Smith, we recommend the following teas as part of this service:

 - Ali Shan Oolong - Ali Shan Oolong is produced in the Ali Shan mountains of Taiwan from the Si Ji Chun (Four Seasons Spring) tea cultivar.
 This lightly oxidized oolong is prized for its buttery mouth feel, soft tropical, floral and stone fruit undertones and sweet finish.

 - Golden Oolong - Grown high at the edge of Western China using the famous Green Heart cultivar from Taiwan, this masterfully oxidized oolong brings notes of honey, malt and toasted coconut that make it a dark and rare delight to drink from first cup to last.